theredpea/theredpea.github.io/_posts/2020-05-25-building-pwa-part-2-audio-apis.markdown

    - `navigator.mediaDevices.getUserMedia({ audio: true, video: false})`
  - if you know the specific device (after enumerating devices with `navigator.mediaDevices.enumerateDevices:
    - `navigator.mediaDevices.getUserMedia({ audio: { device: devices[0].deviceId }})`

+# Processing: Handle the Stream with AUdioContext

+ > The Web Audio API is a simple API that takes input sources and connects those sources to nodes which can process the audio data (adjust Gain etc.) and ultimately to a speaker so that the user can hear it.